K. K. Viswanathan: Political Career

 He took over as the Governor of Gujarat on April 4, 1973, and continued to serve Gujarat till August 13, 1978.
 He later served as the president of SNDP Yogam.
 He continued in office till his death on August 17, 1992, aged 78.

+Personal life

+During his public life in Kerala, Viswanathan witnessed political and social reforms.
+He was regarded by his junior colleagues as a friend, philosopher and guide.
+He was also respected by members of opposition parties for his sincerity and personal qualities.